BY-LAWS OF THE MORNINGVIEW BAPTIST CHURCH

 G. Church Discipline

-Church discipline can include admonition by the Pastors or congregation, suspension from communion for a definite period, deposition from office, and excommunication by a majority vote of the church body (see Matthew 18: 15–17; 2 Thessalonians 3: 14–15; 1 Timothy 5: 19–20; 1 Corinthians 5: 4–5).
+- Formative discipline is the process of bringing people to maturity in Christ through positive instruction and proclamation of the Word, the sacraments, prayer, and fellowship.
+Corrective discipline is the admonishment or correction of a particular member for sin.
+This correction most often happens informally and privately among members of the church.
+However, it may necessarily become a formal process that may include admonition by the Pastors or congregation, suspension from communion for a definite period, deposition from office, and excommunication by a majority vote of the church body (see Matthew 18: 15–17; 2 Thessalonians 3: 14–15; 1 Timothy 5: 19–20; 1 Corinthians 5: 4–5).

 Article 5 OFFICERS